THANK YOU to everyone who provided feedback on Tuesday Readings. A key theme we saw is approaching our leadership journey with a growth mindset.

 I’ve been working on a rollout plan for a new major application.
 And, before I present that plan to the clients, I need to give the presentation a test run.
 I can ask my test audience to give me feedback or I could ask them for advice.
 What do I do?
 Does it make a difference?

-Today’s Tuesday Reading is an essay by John E. Hill, Instructional Technologies Specialist at Cornell University’s College of Agriculture and Life Sciences.
+Today’s Tuesday Reading is an essay by Dave Acheson, Network Operations, Information Systems and Technology, Chapman University.
 His essay first appeared as a leaders program reflection earlier this year.
-[John may be reached at <email@example.com>.]
+[Dave may be reached at <email@example.com>.]